LBPUnion/ProjectLighthouse/CONTRIBUTING.md

 file.

 You should have everything you need now, so open up RPCS3 and go to Utilities -> Decrypt PS3 Binaries.
 Point this to `rpcs3/dev_hdd0/game/(title id)/USRDIR/EBOOT.BIN`.
-You can grab your title id by right clicking the game in RPCS3 and clicking Copy Info -> Copy Serial.
+You can grab your title ID by right clicking the game in RPCS3 and clicking Copy Info -> Copy Serial.

 This should give you a file named `EBOOT.elf` in the same folder.
-This is your decrypted eboot.
+This is your decrypted EBOOT.

-Now that you have your decrypted eboot, open UnionPatcher and select the `EBOOT.elf` you got earlier in the top box, enter `http://localhost:10060/LITTLEBIGPLANETPS3_XML` in the second, and the output filename in the third.
-For this guide I'll use `EBOOTlocalhost.elf`.
+Now that you have your decrypted EBOOT, open UnionPatcher and select the `EBOOT.elf` you got earlier in the top box, enter `http://localhost:10060/LITTLEBIGPLANETPS3_XML` in the second, and the output filename in the third.
+For this guide we'll use `EBOOTlocalhost.elf`.

 Now, copy the `EBOOTlocalhost.elf` file to where you got your `EBOOT.elf` file from, and you're now good to go.